Last Updated on January 13, 2022

-You can reach these people by looking at who shows the highest purchase intent.
+You can reach these visitors by looking at who shows the highest purchase intent.

-That can be through the type of search queries, like specific product searches, they use or through their behaviour like browsing products on your site.
+Thus can be done by focusing on the search queries that are likely to convert, like product searches, or on interesting behaviour like browsing products on your site.

 You can be pretty direct in your messaging.
-Because these people know what to buy, you can reinforce why they should buy from you.
-This means that you can send them directly to your product and category pages and generate sales.
+These people have already know what they want to buy, your job is about convincing them to buy from you.
+This means you can send them directly to your product and category pages to generate sales.

-A great analogy for this Do stage is that you’re harvesting the demand.
-The people you want to reach have already done their research and are ready to buy.
+A great analogy for this Do stage is that you’re harvesting the demand that was created by other means.